Free digital copy

 Get Speciality Food magazine delivered to your inbox FREEGet your free copy

-While Speciality Food and Too Good To Go are encouraging the fine food industry to consider making sustainable changes to their business throughout October with Sustainable Food Month, world leaders and climate experts will join the sustainability conversation from 31st October to 12th November for the 26th Conference of the Parties, or COP26.
+While Speciality Food and Too Good To Go encouraged the fine food industry to make sustainable changes to their business throughout October with Sustainable Food Month, world leaders and climate experts are joining the sustainability conversation from 31st October to 12th November for the 26th Conference of the Parties, or COP26.

-This year, the important gathering of 197 party members of the United Nations Framework Convention on Climate Change (UNFCCC), plus campaigners and climate experts, will descend on Glasgow to agree how to tackle climate change.
-The meeting was originally billed for 2020 but was rescheduled due to Covid-19.
+This year, the important gathering of 197 party members of the United Nations Framework Convention on Climate Change (UNFCCC), plus campaigners and climate experts, will descend on Glasgow to agree how to tackle the climate emergency.
+The climate summit was originally billed for 2020 but was rescheduled due to Covid-19.

 COP26 is widely seen as one of the last chances for countries around the world to limit global warming before the window for achieving this closes.

 World leaders will be in the spotlight, as COP26 will provide them with the first chance to update the rest of the group on their progress towards the goals of the pivotal Paris agreement (more on this below), which were set out during COP21 in 2015.
 You can view the schedule of events here.

 The global food system will play a huge role in mitigating climate change, as its environmental impact currently accounts for a third of total greenhouse gas emissions.